ElectricityEmissions.jl: A Framework for the Comparison of Carbon Intensity Signals: Background

 To explain the foundations of the real-time carbon accounting for electricity consumption, we start with a brief overview of the prevalent electricity market design in the United States, the emissions from generators and how changes in electricity consumption can impact these emissions.

+\paragraph{Notation} In the following discussions, we will denote quantities related to electricity consumption by subscript $D$ and the set of loads by $\mathcal{D}$, while quantities associated with electricity generation are denoted by subscript $G$ and the set of generators is denoted by $\mathcal{G}$.
+We will generally use lower case $e$ to refer to carbon emissions intensities (measured in [TonsCO2/MW]) and capital $E$ to refer to carbon emissions (measured in [TonsCO2]).
+Lower case $p$ will be used to denote quantities of power generation or consumption.

+\paragraph{\textbf{Electricity Market Clearing}} We consider a region where the electricity market clearing can be modeled mathematically as an optimal power flow (OPF) problem.
+This is representative of an electricity market based on nodal pricing, which is the prevalent market design in the United States.
+In this market design, generators provide offers to generate electricity, which are associated with a given cost [\$/MWh] and capacity [MW].
+The electricity consumption of electric loads is typically forecasted by the utilities that serve those loads, and the consumption is treated as a fixed value.
+This modeling is appropriate for most electric loads, which buy electricity on fixed rates through their local utility.
+However, the OPF model could easily be extended to also consider flexible, price-sensitive loads that source electricity directly from the whole sale energy market by modeling them as negative generation.

-\paragraph{\textbf{Electricity Market Clearing}} We consider an idealized setting, where the market clearing can be modelled mathematically as an optimal power flow (OPF) problem.
-The OPF problem minimizes the overall cost of operating the electric grid, subject to constraints that model the physical flows of electric power and limits on generation and transmission capacity.
+Given that the load is assumed to be fixed, the goal of the market clearing, and the objective of the corresponding OPF problem, is to minimize the total cost of generating electricity.
+This cost minimization is subject to constraints that model the physical flows of electric power and limits on generation and transmission capacity.
 It can be expressed as a linear optimization problem.
-We provide the mathematical formulation for this optimization problem in Appendix \ref{app:dcopf_formulation}.
+We provide the mathematical formulation and additional explanations for this optimization problem in Appendix \ref{app:dcopf_formulation}.

-The OPF problem is solved approximately every 5-15 min (i.e. every time step $t$) in real-time operations of the electric grid.
-The main outcome of the OPF is the optimal generation dispatch, given by a set of generation setpoints $p_{G,t}^*$.
-The reason for repeatedly solving the OPF is to update the optimal dispatch $p_{G,t}^*$ in response to changes in the power system load $p_{D,t}$ and other system parameters, such as the time-varying availability of renewable generation represented by the time-varying maximum generation limits $p_{G,t}^{max}$.
+Electricity markets clear in two periods, day-ahead (DA) and real-time (RT).
+The DA market, solves a multi-time period optimization problem for the generation at each hour of the following day.
+The RT market is solved every 5 minutes during the day, where discrepancies from the load forecast or renewable energy forecast used in the DA market are resolved by solving an OPF and adjusting the generator output.
+For either market, the primary outcome of the OPF is the optimal generation dispatch, given by a set of generation set-points $p_{G,i,t}^*$ for all generators $i\in \mathcal{G}$ at time step $t$, that is needed to satisfy system load $p_{D,j,t}$, representing the demand by loads $j\in \mathcal{D}$ at time $t$.

 \paragraph{\textbf{Emissions from generators} } Based on the optimal generation dispatch $p_{G,t}^*$, we compute the carbon emissions as

 where $E_{G,i}(p_{G,i,t}^*)$ is a function describing the emissions associated with generating the power $p_{G,i,t}^*$ from generator $i$.
 This function could take many forms (for example, generators may have different efficiency levels depending on how much they produce or the ambient temperature), but for practical reasons and lack of more detailed data, we assume that the carbon emissions per MW of generated power is constant, such that $E_i(p_{G,i}^*)=e_{G,i} p_{G,i,t}^*$ where $e_{G,i}$ is the (constant) emissions factor of generator $i$.